FOOD PROCESSOR VS. FOOD CHOPPER: WHAT’S THE DIFFERENCE?

 Food processors typically have larger, more powerful motors to help process tough foods like mozzarella cheese, and knead bread or pizza dough.

-Models with larger feed tubes let you work with larger-sized fruits and vegetables or wedges of cheese with minimal prep required.
+Models with larger feed tubes let you work with larger-sized fruits, like lemons, and vegetables or wedges of cheese with minimal prep required.

 Unlock new techniques with a food processor from KitchenAid.
 Select models feature an innovative design with a one-click, twist-free bowl assembly and latched lid that’s easy to use and clean.
 The KitchenAid® 13 Cup Food Processor features an easy, externally adjustable ExactSlice™ disc – providing thick to thin slices for a range of precise cuts.
 Spend less time prepping and more time making with a wide feed tube that can process minimally prepped ingredients.
 Shop all KitchenAid® food processors, or explore food choppers for a compact option.